GeekFunkLabs/fluidpatcher/docs/concepts/ladspa.md

 When a rule matches a MIDI message, the transformed value of that message is applied to the specified control port.
-This allows controllers, envelopes, sequences, and other rule-driven events to dynamically shape effects during performance.
+This allows controllers to dynamically shape effects during performance.

 ## Plugin Inspection